 Cleaning and disinfecting will be an important aspect of reducing exposure risks associated with COVID-19.
 While the university incrementally reopens, all campus community members will be asked to take part in minimizing risk of exposure and preventing the spread by cleaning and disinfecting the various areas of campus.

-The university is installing Plexiglas in appropriate designated areas.
+The university has installed Plexiglas in appropriate designated areas.

 What Should You Do?

 - Training modules must be completed by all employees either before returning to work or the first day on campus.
 The training module is available in Success Factors.

 - Face coverings will continue to required indoors except while in your private office.
 PNW is providing two face coverings to each faculty member, staff member, and student.
 See the Face-Covering Protocol

 - All offices should place proper signage so students and visitors understand office procedures.

 What can you expect on campus today?
 Find out with the table below.